 University Housing's newest residence hall has been named Wassaja for the birth name of Carlos Montezuma, the University's first Native American graduate and a leader in advocating for Native American rights.
-Wassaja Hall will open to students in fall 2016 (see construction for more information).
+Wassaja Hall opened to students fall 2016.

 Wassaja was born in 1866 in the Arizona territory; his named (pronounced WAHS-ah-jah) means “beckoning” in his native Yavapai language.
 As a small boy, he was stolen from his family and later sold.
 He spent his early childhood on the road performing with Buffalo Bill’s Wild West Show.
 He was purchased by an Italian photographer, Carlo Gentile, who changed his name to Carlos Montezuma.
 They lived together in Chicago, where he started school.

 In 1884, Wassaja was the first Native American to graduate from the University of Illinois, and later became one of the first to earn a medical degree.
 He was the first US individual of color to graduate from Illinois, and, we believe, the nation.
 After working for the Bureau of Indian Affairs as a reservation doctor and witnessing widespread poverty and bureaucratic corruption, he fought tirelessly for Native American rights and citizenship.
 When his own Yavapai tribe faced removal from their ancestral home, he went to Washington, D.C., to fight for and finally secure their land and water rights, setting a precedent for other Indian nations.

 As part of the initial naming process, the Fort McDowell Yavapai Nation Tribal Council was approached about the residence hall.
 The Yavapai Tribal Council endorsed the naming of the hall, and also received support for using the name from Wassaja’s family descendants.

 To learn more, watch the documentary "Carlos Montezuma: Changing is Not Vanishing."